This amazing community-based hospital puts patient care, safety, and professional development before all other needs. My team has my back.

-Whether you are currently on track to graduate or have recently graduated (one year experience or less), our Nurse Residency program at SVMC is an ideal place for you to begin and grow your nursing career!
-Our new graduate program is six months long, and designed for nurses with less than one year of relevant experience.
+Whether you are currently on track to graduate or have recently graduated (one year experience or less), SVMC's accredited Nurse Residency program—the first in Vermont—is an ideal place for you to begin and grow your nursing career!
+Our new graduate program is 12 months long, and designed for nurses with less than one year of relevant experience.
 Throughout our program, nurses will have a combination of classroom time and shifts with a preceptor on your hired unit.
 Additionally, there is flexibility for shadow opportunities in other clinical areas.

-If our Residency Program is something you are interested in, no need to wait for graduation, apply today at (link to new grad application).
+If our Residency Program is something you are interested in, no need to wait for graduation, apply today.

 A commitment to excellence and a patient-centered approach sets Southwestern Vermont Health Care apart.